310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% bubble Mizusaba unknown %}
 Haitai~…♪

 But no worries, there’s no need to speak in Okinawan dialect with me~.
-We[^11] also like to use the mainland’s language thanks to our westernized “Ani-sama’s”[^12] influence.
+We also like to use the mainland’s language thanks to our westernized “Ani-sama’s”[^11] influence.

 In fact, kids might not even understand you if you talk in Okinawan dialect~…♪
 {% endbubble %}